itswcl/react-login/README.md

 - adding user route for register
 - remember to link in server.js
 ######
+- npm i dotenv jsonwebtoken
+- type node in terminal to create token
 - require('crypto').randomBytes(64).toString('hex')
-- to generate random token for key
+- generate random token for key
+###### back to server.js
+- npm i cookie-parser
+- require cookie-parser and update app.use
+- add res.cookie in controller of "login"